-Each student is required to obtain as early as legally allowed and maintain a pharmacist-intern license from the Texas State Board of Pharmacy in accordance with the Texas State Board of Pharmacy regulations.
+Each student is required to obtain as early as legally allowed and maintain a pharmacist-intern license from the Texas State Board of Pharmacy regulations.
 The license must be properly displayed.
 Each student must provide the Office of Experiential Programs a copy of the intern license prior to experiences.